ZHANG-Enming/ZHANG-Enming.github.io/_pages/about.md

   image: Enming1.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>It is the best ever decision to change my field from vehicle engineering to education.</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"